 You can order temporary capacity for CPs, ICFs, zAAPs, zIIPs, IFLs, or SAPs.
 Memory and channels are not supported on On/Off CoD.
-The amount of capacity is based on the amount of owned capacity for the various types of resources.
+The amount of capacity is based on the amount of owned capacity for the different types of resources.
 An LICCC record is established and staged to Resource Link for this order.
 After the record is activated, it has no expiration date.

 However, an individual record can only be activated once.
 Subsequent sessions require a new order to be generated, producing a new LICCC record for that specific order.

-Alternatively, the client can use an automatic renewal feature to eliminate the need for a manual replenishment of the On/Off CoD order.
-This feature is implemented in Resource Link, and the client must enable the feature in the machine profile.
-The default for the feature is disabled.
-See Figure 9-11 for more details.
+Alternatively the customer can use an auto renewal feature to eliminate the need for a manual replenishment of the On/Off CoD order.
+The is feature is implemented in Resource Link and the customer will have to check this feature in the machine profile.
+See Figure 9-10 for more details.

-Figure 9-11 Order On/Off CoD record panel
+Figure 9-10 Order On/Off CoD record panel